kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ## How to go on from here

-Je hebt nu een lokale repo die naar GitHub geplaatst is met gegenereerde content.
+You now have a local repo posted to GitHub with generated content.

 When customizing content, you should do the following: